 - Julien helped me get up to speed with testing in Hardhat, and was a great troubleshooting and brainstorm fren! 🙏

-- Tib and an a friendly anon both took peeks at various contract-control functions, helping me feel more confident.
+- Tib and outerpockets both took peeks at various contract-control functions, helping me feel more confident.

-- Sterling Cripsin gave me a leg up with web3 integration - all the published tutorials out there are uneccessarily complex!
+- Sterling Cripsin gave me a leg up with web3 integration - all the published tutorials out there are unnecessarily complex!

 - John Au-Yeung's post on converting an SVG to an image in the browser allowed me to add that function as an option to my url-parameter render tool.